albertkun/ucladataguides/working_with_mapping/agol.rst

    Portal.
 Make sure you have the location data cleaned up!

-   a. *Note: If you data has not been cleaned up yet see:\ `Quick Visual
+   a.
+Note: If your data has not been cleaned up yet see :ref:`excel_cleaning`.
-      Guide for Cleaning Data in Microsoft Excel <https://docs.google.com/document/d/13GJ6NBgIHUQkQzAbFcefO7qHfbxom1BxQMFXom3WJ60/>`__\*

    b.
 Note: The maximum number of records for adding data via this
       method 2,000.
 If you attempt to use your arrest data from the